 During a speech in Ankara to provincial leaders, Erdogan chided the US, "Are you [on] our side or the side of the terrorist PYD and PKK organization?"

-but views the PYD separately, as their most viable option to fight the Islamic State inside Syria.
+The US does consider the Kurdistan Workers Party (PKK) - which has waged a bloody independence movement in eastern Turkey for more than three decades - a terrorist organization, but views the PYD separately, as their most viable option to fight the Islamic State inside Syria.

 Last summer the PKK broke a two-year-old cease fire, with a pair of deadly attacks against Turkish army officers and police.

 Escalating tensions further have been recent skirmishes between Turkish forces and Kurdish militants.

 In one instance Ankara said one of its soldiers was killed and another injured during a fire fight with Kurdish militants crossing into Turkey.
 In another incident a Turkish police officer was killed and another injured when the PKK launched a rocket attack on an armored vehicle.